Updated: 9th September 2021

 Applying for a CCJ is a serious step creditors can turn to once all other methods of recovering the debt you owe them have been exhausted.
 A CCJ can have long-lasting ramifications on your business so it is important to know what a CCJ means and how having one can affect your company and also you as its director.

-Generally a creditor will not apply to the court for a CCJ unless you are severely delinquent in paying your debts and they have tried repeatedly to get paid.
-However, if they have not been satisfied that you want or intend to pay your debts, they have the right to ask the court to issue a county court judgment that will order you to pay your debt.
-Typically, a business has 14 days in which to respond to the court through the necessary paperwork, but if more time is needed there are also forms you can submit to ask for an additional 14 days.
-If you don’t respond, the court will undoubtedly issue the CCJ and this can affect the company and directors in a number of ways.
+Generally a creditor will not apply to the court for a CCJ unless you are severely delinquent in paying your debts and they have tried repeatedly to get you to pay but to no avail.
+If they are not satisfied that you want to or intend to pay your debts, they have the right to ask the court to issue a CCJ.

-If you are in jeopardy of being issued a limited company CCJ, the time to act is now.
+If your business is at risk of being issued a limited company CCJ, the time to act is now.
 Real Business Rescue can often find a solution without involving the court.
 Perhaps funding and financing would be available before the company’s credit rating is tarnished or perhaps we could help to negotiate a Company Voluntary Arrangement.
-You may want to consider placing your company in Administration to draw a ringfence around it, protecting you from creditors, whilst you reorganise and restructure.
+You may want to consider placing your company in Administration to draw a legal ring-fence around it protecting you from both creditors and legal action whilst you reorganise and restructure.
 There are a number of solutions to company cash flow problems and we are expert in helping you find them.
-Call us for a free consultation before you receive notification in the post that a creditor is seeking a county court judgment.
+Call us for a free consultation on 0800 644 6080 for immediate help and advice.